Best Knife Sharpener Reviews 2020

 6. Smiths 50264 Adjustable Manual Knife Sharpener

-This is one of the most adjustable models on our list, as it covers knives from 14* to 24* in angle.
+This is one of the most adjustable models on our list, as it covers knives from 14 degrees to 24 degrees in angle.
 This is a nice luxury for those who have a large knife collection which includes a variety of edge angles.
 Before making a purchase, think about your knife collection and whether or not you would benefit from having a sharpener that can cover that large range.
 Even though you can get great versatility from this product, it still comes in with a reasonable price tag.

 Reviews for this product are positive on the whole, as there are only a few minor complaints to be found.
 There are comments on the nice handle that makes the product easy to control, as well as how it is effective for items like pocket knives and fishing knives as well as traditional kitchen knives.
 When adjustability is at or near the top of your shopping list for a manual sharpener, it is the Smiths 50264 that deserves a close inspection.